Metrilo/custom-integration/frontend_integration_library.md

 ```

 #### viewProduct ####
-Visitor has opened a product page.
+Visitor has visited a product page.

 ```javascript
   var productId = '312'; // The ID of the product in the shop's database.